- Student life

 In keeping with our mission and values, which advocate extending opportunities for education to all, we will provide an extensive range of targeted measures to help provide financial support for more than 40% of our students, particularly those from less advantaged backgrounds.
 These include:

 If you are eligible for a tuition fee loan you will not have to find the money to pay for tuition fees before you come to university or while you are studying.
 Instead, you will be able to apply for a tuition fee loan to cover the fee costs.
 This means that you can study first and pay back when you are earning.
-You will not have to make any loan repayments until you have left university and are earning at least £21,000 per year.

 Should you withdraw from study during the academic year, a proportionate charge will be made which is linked to the date of your withdrawal.